imsinha0/LLM-Age-Steering-Analysis/README.md

 See `requirements.txt` for complete list.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-[Add your license information here]

 ## 🙏 Acknowledgments

 - [TransformerLens](https://github.com/neelnanda-io/TransformerLens) for model analysis tools
 - [Meta's Llama models](https://huggingface.co/meta-llama) for the base language model
-- Research community for probing and intervention techniques

-## 📚 References

-[Add relevant papers and references here]

----

-For questions or issues, please open an issue on GitHub or contact the maintainers.